Getting Started for the Organizer

 Step 1: Go to app.Lyrekos.com

-Open Chrome and navigate to app.Lyrekos.com.
+Open your browser and navigate to app.Lyrekos.com.
+Any modern browser works — Chrome, Firefox, Safari, or Edge. (iOS is not yet supported.)
 You will land on the login screen, which has three steps you complete in order: select your audio and video devices, calibrate, then log in and choose your role.

 Step 2: Select Your Devices and Check Your Audio